ukiyun/ukiyun/README.md

 - 👋 Hi, I’m @ukiyun, but you can call me Mari
-- 👀 I’m interested in game and software development
+- 👀 I’m interested in game and software development as well as web development/design
-- 🌱 I’m currently learning the basics of coding in c++
+- 🌱 I’m currently learning the basics of coding in c++ and learning some html along with css

 <!---